 I completed my bachelor’s degree in Nutrition (Dietetics) at Arizona State University (ASU) in 2017.

 I then completed my dietetic internship through Oregon Health and Science University (OHSU) where I completed 1,200 hours of supervised practice and passed a national exam to obtain my dietitian credential.

 Following my internship, I completed my master’s degree in Human Nutrition from OHSU.
 My master’s project was focused on registered dietitian involvement in pancreatic cancer care.

 While at ASU, I participated in an internship, FitPHX Energy Zones, with ASU and Mayo Clinic where I taught children about nutrition and fitness.

-Throughout my education, I have volunteered with the Oregon Academy of Nutrition and Dietetics, the Healthy Aging Dietetic Practice Group (DPG), and the Illinois Academy of Nutrition and Dietetics.
+Throughout my education and career, I have volunteered with the Oregon Academy of Nutrition and Dietetics, the Healthy Aging Dietetic Practice Group (DPG), and the Illinois Academy of Nutrition and Dietetics.

-Currently, I am the Director of Professional Development for the Healthy Aging DPG, the Social Media Coordinator for the Weight Management DPG and the Marking and PR Chair of the Illinois Academy.
+Currently, I am the Chair Elect for the Healthy Aging DPG, the past Social Media Coordinator for the Weight Management DPG and the past Marking and PR Chair of the Illinois Academy.

 I received my dietitian credential (RD/RDN) in September 2018.